Changi Air Base (East)

-Changi Air Base (East), or Changi East Complex is a facility extending the facilities of Changi Air Base, the existing facilities hence renamed Changi Air Base (West).
-Built on a 2 square kilometre site of reclaimed land, the new base was located approximately 2 kilometres east of Singapore Changi Airport and approximately 1.5 kilometres west of Changi Naval Base.
-Groundbreaking took place on 15 July 2002 and it was officially opened on 29 November 2004.
-A new runway (02R/20L) was built and the length was approximately 2,748 metres (9,015 ft), it has since been lengthened to 4,000 metres.
+Changi Air Base (East), also known as the Changi East Complex, is an extension of the existing Changi Air Base, which has since been renamed Changi Air Base (West).
+Located about 2 kilometres east of Changi Airport and 1.5 kilometres west of Changi Naval Base, the facility was developed to support both military and aviation infrastructure needs.
+Groundbreaking took place on 15 July 2002, and the base was officially opened on 29 November 2004.
+A new runway designated 02R/20L was constructed as part of the development, initially measuring around 2,748 metres in length.